 Tender Purpose and Expected Results

-Just for Afghan Capacity and Knowledge “JACK” is seeking for construction Company with the below specifications for the Construction of 9 Public schools in Nangarhar Province province.
+Just for Afghan Capacity and Knowledge “JACK” is seeking a Construction Company with the below specifications for the construction of 9 public schools in Nangarhar province.

-In order to participate and be eligible, you will need to complete the necessary documents and attend in the bid opening process.
-Please note the deadline for the bid submission, bid opening and submit your quotation.
+In order to participate and be eligible, you will need to complete the necessary documents and attend the bid opening process.
+Please note the deadline for the bid submission and bid opening and submit your quotation accordingly.
 Incomplete submissions will automatically be rejected.

 Language of Bid